portrait of a graduate

 A UNIQUE athens city schools portrait of a graduate.

-The design team, in authentic collaboration with the community, will develop a unique portrait reflecting the shared vision of the Athens City Schools community.
-To get an idea of what our portrait might look like, take a look at a few portraits from other school systems across the country.
+The design team, in authentic collaboration with the community, developed a unique portrait reflecting the shared vision of the Athens City Schools community.
+To get an idea of what our portrait could have looked like, we reflected on a few portraits from other school systems across the country.

 explore these resources.